 There are more than a thousand civil airports in the world.
 Some are small and easy to navigate.
-Others you dread for their long lines and connection times.
+Others serve over 100 million passengers a year and you dread them for the long lines and connection times.
 But the biggest airports in the world can often be pieces of beauty which offer plenty of entertainment to passengers.

-In the list below we have ranked the biggest airports in the world.
-We also have a separate article ranking the busiest airports in the world, so make sure you check it.
+In the list below you will see the largest airports in the world.
+We also have a separate article ranking the busiest airports in the world by number of passengers, so make sure you check it out.

 Which are the biggest airports in the world?

-One in Africa, 3 in Asia, five in the US and one in Europe.
-Prepare for your journey among the world’s airports with the largest area.
+One in Africa, four in Asia, five in the US - prepare for your journey among the world’s airports with the largest area.

 #1 King Fahd International Airport (DMM)

-With a total area of 780 square kilometers, The King Fahd International Airport, located 20km away from Dammam in the area between Qatif and Dammam, Saudi Arabia tops the list of the 10 largest airports in the world by size.
+With a total area of 776 sq. km, The King Fahd International Airport, located 20km away from Dammam in the area between Qatif and Dammam, Saudi Arabia, tops the list of the 10 largest airports in the world by size.

 Most of the property, however, is not put into use.
-In fact, only 37 square kilometers are dedicated for airport usage.
-That is only about 5%!
-The elevation of the airport is 22m.
+In fact, only 37 square kilometers are dedicated for airport usage - that is only about 5%!

-It is not particularly busy either.
-It handles about 10 million passengers a year.
+DMM is not particularly busy either - it handles about 10 million passengers a year.

 #2 Denver International Airport (DIA)

-With its 136 square kilometers Denver International Airport ranks as the second biggest airport in the world and is the largest airport in the US.
-It is bigger than the island of Manhattan!
+With its 135.7 sq. km, Denver International Airport ranks as the second biggest airport in the world and is the largest one in the US - bigger than the island of Manhattan!
 DIA is also the fifth-busiest airport in America with service to 205 destinations on five continents.

 Denver International is a hub for United Airlines and Frontier and a base for Southwest Airlines.